Team-2502/Team-2502.github.io/_build/basicparts.markdown

       * Like a circular saw but is not handheld.
 Only goes up and down.
       * We only have wood blades for it but it makes straight cuts.
       * Make sure a piece is clamped using the clamp whenever you are cutting.
+    * Oscillating Tool
+      * A tool used for cutting metal or plastic.
+      * Make sure piece is really secure so it does not oscillate with the tool.
+      * This is used mainly for parts on the robot that move a lot or are hard to reach with other tools.
+    * Dremel
+      * Pretty much all the same uses as the oscillating tool.
+      * Cutting wheels are disposable and will break after many uses.
+    * Slotting Tool
+      * This tool is used for enlarging holes
+      * The bit of this tool breaks if the tool is not perfectly level.
+      * This tool will also jump a lot so be careful when using.
+* Other Tools
+    * Soldering Iron
+        * Used for soldering wires together.
+        * Make sure wires are held together before applying the solder.
+        * Heat the wires before applying the solder.
+    * Pneumatic tools
+        * We mainly use the air blower.
+        * Don't point the air blower at people.
+        * Blow out electronics after working on the robot so nothing is shorted.

 ## Bearings
 If we were to stick a hex shaft in a hole and spin it, it would become round.
 Bearings decrease the friction of rotating objects and prevent our hex shaft from becoming a round shaft.
 Bearings are also used for round shafts to reduce friction between spinning things.
 Hex shafts are used more commonly because of other advantages of the shaft to be discussed later on.